ayushrai017/Ola_Data_Analysis/README.md

 #  Ola Ride Bookings Analysis

-This project presents an exploratory data analysis and business insight generation based on ride booking data from Ola, one of India’s largest mobility platforms.
+This project explores a rich dataset of over 100,000+ ride bookings and presents an exploratory data analysis along with business insights derived from Ola — one of India’s largest mobility platforms.

 The goal of the project is to answer key business questions using SQL and visualize trends through dashboards (Power BI / Excel), ultimately helping stakeholders improve operational efficiency, driver availability, and customer experience.